Why Is My Light Switch Hot?

 There are electrical problems you can usually fix yourself, but as electrical work can be dangerous, it's almost always recommended to call in a professional.
 Along with a hot light switch, it's a good idea to call in the pros if:

 - The lights dim when using a major appliance or when the HVAC unit goes on.

 - One socket of an electrical outlet's not working.

 - A light switch doesn't solidly connect in the on or off position.

 - You have an old "fuse" system in your home.

-A qualified electrician will also check to make sure your home's electrical panel is able to safely handle powering everything in your home.
+A qualified electrician will also check to make sure your electrical panel is able to handle powering everything in your home safely.